Why Cotton Kills: Discovering the Dark Side to this Fluffy Fabric

 Why Being Wet is a Problem

 Water can conduct heat away from the body up to 25 times faster than air.
-As such, staying dry in the outdoors is all but a prerequisite to staying warm.
+As such, staying skin dry in the outdoors is all but a prerequisite to staying warm.

 The problem starts when that wetness is allowed to cool down excessively owing to any of a number of factors: injury, rest stops, altitude gain, nightfall, getting lost, a change in weather conditions, descending instead of ascending, moving at a slower pace.

-For hikers, the process frequently goes something like this: we start off on our hike, gradually building up a sweat as our graft gets underway; that sweat begins to douse our apparel but remains warm due to our continuing exertions and body heat; then the trail turns downhill, the sun drops, the wind gets up, or we pause to take a photo/pee/look at our map etc.; suddenly that warmth is a distant memory, we are chilled to the bone, and our core temperature is headed dangerously south.
+For hikers, the process frequently goes something like this: we start off on our hike, gradually building up a sweat as our graft gets underway; that sweat begins to douse our cotton shirt but remains warm due to our continuing exertions and body heat; then the trail turns downhill, the sun drops, the wind gets up, or we pause to take a photo/pee/look at our map etc.; suddenly that warmth is a distant memory, we are chilled to the bone, and our core temperature is headed dangerously south.

 The above is fairly textbook example of the onset of one of the outdoor world’s most common and life-threatening ailments: hypothermia.